-Best budget acoustic guitar in the world today
+27 of the best budget acoustic guitars in the world today

-Generally, when it comes to buying a guitar there are three key factors to consider: how does it sound, how does it look and, perhaps most importantly, how much does it cost?
+When putting together this gallery of our best budget acoustic guitar picks there were three key factors to consider: how does it sound, how does it look and, most importantly for this gallery, how much does it cost?

-Undoubtedly one of the most congested areas of the market is for budget acoustic guitars, where there are literally thousands of models and manufacturers to choose from.
+Undoubtedly one of the most congested areas of the six-string market is the affordable acoustic guitars sector, where there are literally thousands of models and manufacturers to choose from.

-Well, we've pored over the results, and we can tell you they've got pretty good taste.
-This gallery contains the top 25 guitars, the cream of the acoustic crop, and among them there are some truly spectacular guitars on offer, acoustics that punch way above their weight and prove that affordable needn't mean cheap and nasty.
+This gallery contains the most popular and best-reviewed guitars we found.
+Among them there are some truly spectacular guitars on offer, acoustics that punch way above their weight and prove that affordable needn't mean cheap and nasty.

 A spruce-topped jumbo with plenty of projection and an extremely appealing price tag, the VJ100N isn't Vintage's only appearance in this poll.